Skip to content

 Data Vendors (data/vendors/)

-yfinance (y_finance.py) - Primary source for stock price data and technical indicators - Free, no API key required - Historical and real-time data support
+FMP (fmp.py) - Primary source for stock price data - Technical indicators calculated using pandas-ta - Requires FMP API key (Starter tier available) - Historical and real-time data support

 Alpha Vantage (alpha_vantage_*.py) - Stock data, technical indicators, fundamentals, news - Requires API key (free tier available) - Modular implementation per data type